 It is also important to remember that CBD is not a replacement for any specific vitamin or mineral that is essential for the body to function properly.
 For example, CBD is known to perform many of the same functions that Vitamin C can.
-However, that does not mean CBD could be a replacement for Vitamin C, as one is essential for human survival and the other is not.
-If one is to take CBD oil as a dietary supplement, it should be by adding CBD to the supplements they take, rather than using CBD to replace a specific supplement.
+However, that does not mean CBD could be a replacement for Vitamin C – as one is essential for human survival and the other is not.
+If one is to take CBD oil as a dietary supplement, it should be by adding CBD to the supplements they already take, rather than using CBD to replace a specific supplement.

-Taking CBD oil as a supplement will certainly have its benefits.
+Taking CBD oil as a dietary supplement may certainly have its benefits.
 CBD has been shown to improve the overall health of the cardiovascular and digestive systems, as well as working to regulate one’s metabolism.
 It aids in the functioning of the brain, reduces inflammation in the immune system caused by various neurological diseases, and even work as a pain reliever.
 However, CBD should not be a replacement for any other supplement or type of healthy food, but rather work as a nice addition to an already healthy diet.

 As for the suggested serving size of CBD, it’s going to be different for each person.
 Since what works for others might not work for you, and CBD is largely unregulated by the FDA, it’s up to each person to discern what amount of CBD works best for them.